 Who Gives A Crap is arguably an example of disruptive innovation to the toilet paper industry — and it’s an industry that seriously needs some disruption.

 Three corporations — Procter & Gamble (P&G), Kimberly-Clark, and Georgia-Pacific — were responsible for nearly 80 percent of U.S. toilet paper sales in 2017.
 Not to mention, the three corporations’ various toilet paper offshoots (including Cottonelle Ultra, Charmin, Angel Soft, and Quilted Northern) all scored Fs for sustainability on the NRDC’s Issue With Tissue report, due to their use of virgin fibers.
-According to the NRDC, the toilet paper industry clear-cuts an estimated 1 million acres of North America’s boreal forest every year, even though there are plenty of other more sustainable materials out there, such as recycled paper, bamboo, and sugarcane.
+According to the NRDC, industry clear-cuts an estimated 1 million acres of North America’s boreal forest every year (most of which is for toilet paper), even though there are plenty of other more sustainable materials out there, such as recycled paper, bamboo, and sugarcane.

 So if a small (but growing) business like Who Gives A Crap is able to sustain itself with this business model, why aren’t massive entities like P&G, Kimberly-Clark, or Georgia-Pacific doing the same?
 For one thing, those corporations are completely guided by profit, whereas smaller businesses like Who Gives A Crap are more likely to let a combination of purpose and profit guide them.